Oshim Ottawa

-Oshim Ottawa is a Canadian actor and musician from Manawan, Quebec.
+Oshim Ottawa (1997 – June 24, 2026) was a Canadian actor and musician from Manawan, Quebec.
 He is most noted for his performance as Philippe Flamand in the 2023 film Atikamekw Suns (Soleils Atikamekw), for which he received a Canadian Screen Award nomination for Best Lead Performance in a Drama Film at the 13th Canadian Screen Awards in 2025.

-As a musician he has been associated with Red Rockerz, a band who blend indigenous and electronic music.
+As a musician he was associated with Red Rockerz, a band who blend indigenous and electronic music.

+Ottawa died on June 24, 2026, at the age of 29.